-The Transformation feature () can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
+Add a Transformation feature () by right-clicking a Component node and choose it from the Shape Optimization submenu.
 It allows connected components to be moved, scaled, and rotated.
 A connected component is a list of domains or boundaries sharing points.
 If a connected component is next to fixed points, it will not move, so all Transformation features have to be surrounded by void or Free Shape Domain features.
 Use Symmetry/Roller features to fix internal straight lines that have to remain straight.